-The Queen Elizabeth Prize for Engineering (QEPrize) is an international, £1 million engineering prize that rewards and celebrates the engineers responsible for a ground-breaking innovation that has been of global benefit to humanity.
+The Queen Elizabeth Prize for Engineering (QEPrize) is an international, £1 million engineering prize that rewards and celebrates the engineers behind a ground-breaking innovation that has been of global benefit to humanity.
 The objective of the QEPrize is to raise the public profile of engineering and to inspire young people to become engineers.

 The Queen Elizabeth Prize for Engineering is funded by an endowment which has been established with support from the following generous corporate donors: BAE Systems, BG Group, BP, GSK, Hitachi Ltd, Jaguar Land Rover, National Grid, Nissan Motor Corporation, Shell UK Ltd, Siemens UK, Sony, Tata Consultancy Services, Tata Steel Europe and Toshiba.

-Queen Elizabeth Prize for engineering website
+The Queen Elizabeth Prize for Engineering website